arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 1. Learn to stay strong even when no dopamine is discharged in my body.
 2. Learn to increase general level of my body dopamine.

+1. Try to buy more free time for myself.
+2. Try to use the best out of my current available free time.

+1. Try to use all my current knowledge in real action.
+2. Increase my knowledge.